zjuradoq/BioCRNPyler/docs/membrane_features.rst

     MP = MembranePump(membrane_pump = "MP", substrate = "S")

 The component also accepts optional inputs, similar to the `IntegralMembraneProtein`.
-However, if the integral membrane protein has already been defined using `IntegralMembraneProtein`, the `MembranePump` will inherit its `direction` and `compartment` properties from the existing species (e.g., ``IMP``).
+If the integral membrane protein was previously defined using the component `IntegralMembraneProtein`, then the `MembranePump` will inherit its `direction` and `compartment` properties from the existing species (e.g., ``IMP``).

-Optional arguments can also be supplied to control transport direction, stoichiometry, and compartment:
+Additionally, optional arguments can be provided to control the transport direction, stoichiometry, and compartment.

 .. code-block:: python